WalletScrutiny/WalletScrutinyCom/_android/com.kr.iotrust.dcent.wallet.md

 > Here is an article on the 3rd party security evaluation on D'CENT Wallet: https://medium.com/dcentwallet/coinspect-audit-of-the-dcent-wallet-b8a6cf50cfa4

 They have pointed to a blog post regarding a third party audit of the software, however this is a blog and does not provide any documentation as to the audit results itself.<br>
-This was pointing at there hardware device software, so I aksed a little more specically on the software wallet.
+This was pointing at there hardware device software, so I asked a little more specifically on the software wallet.

 "... with the software wallet option however is that part of the source code open sourced and public?"